UkrGuru/SqlCron/README.md

 # UkrGuru.SqlCron

-UkrGuru.SqlCron functions for validate cron expressions in T-SQL.
+UkrGuru.SqlCron is a set of functions for checking cron-expressions in T-SQL.

 ![UkrGuru.SqlCron Demo](cron-demo1.jpg)